nkanhquan/FinalSeminar2.0/README.md

 #### Question editor:
 <img src="FinalSeminarVisualExample/QuestionEditorScreen.png" alt="Question editor" title="Question editor" style="zoom:60%;" />
-After choosing question editor option, it will lead you to the program designed for creating, editing question and save those question into a Question database.
+After choosing question editor option, it will lead you to the program designed for creating, editing question and saving those question into a Question database.

 **Special features:** Ability to have as many answers per question as needed